The Arena Group Holdings

 Series A in 2001

-IC Mechanics specializes in the design and manufacturing of micro-electromechanical systems (MEMS) sensor integrated circuits.
-The company focuses on creating smart sensors that are cost-effective, highly sensitive, and capable of operating at higher bandwidths while being smaller and lighter than existing solutions.
+IC Mechanics is a manufacturer specializing in electronic chips and semiconductors, particularly in the design of micro-electromechanical systems (MEMS) sensors.
+The company aims to revolutionize the design, manufacturing, and application of smart MEMS sensor integrated circuits (ICs) by offering products that are cost-effective, more sensitive, and capable of higher bandwidth, all while being smaller and lighter than existing alternatives.
 This innovation is achieved through a unique sensor geometry and a manufacturing process that utilizes commodity CMOS VLSI wafers.
-By exceeding current standards in cost, sensitivity, bandwidth, and mass, IC Mechanics aims to foster the development of new devices and applications across various markets.
-Their products are particularly targeted at original equipment manufacturers (OEMs) seeking affordable and highly integrated motion sensing and motion control solutions.
+By enhancing the standards for cost, performance, and size, IC Mechanics is positioned to facilitate the development of new devices and applications across various markets, catering specifically to original equipment manufacturers (OEMs) seeking low-cost, highly integrated motion sensing and control solutions.

 Telseon, Inc. is a provider of Internet infrastructure services operating over optical networks in major metropolitan areas.
-The company specializes in data transport services, offering a range of solutions including optical network services, IP infrastructure, and various connection types such as point-to-point, point-to-multipoint, and multipoint-to-multipoint.
-Additionally, Telseon provides bandwidth enhancement services and other Ethernet services, catering to the needs of businesses seeking reliable and efficient data transmission solutions.
+The company specializes in data transport services and offers a range of connectivity solutions, including optical network services, point-to-point, point-to-multipoint, and multipoint-to-multipoint connections.
+Additionally, Telseon provides bandwidth enhancement services and various Ethernet services to meet the diverse needs of its clients.

 MindFlow Technologies